upcmd/up/README.md

 ###  Why yet another build tool

-* Make was initially designed and used for building C program, even though it could be adopted for other purpose, some of the hard to learn trivials often cause problems than the benefits added to the team, and it is burning the brain.
-It is hard to make automation task extended to a more advanced level, readbility degrades rapidly and it is risky to implement critical logic using Make.
+* Make was initially designed and used for building C program, even though it could be adopted for other purpose, the hard to learn trivial often causes problems than the benefits added to the team, and it is burning the brain.
+It is hard to make automation task extended to a more advanced level, readability degrades rapidly, and it is risky to implement critical logic using Make.
 Make is just a little old for modern business requirements.
-(Sorry, maybe this is just from some one not good at using Makefile)
+(Sorry, maybe this is just from one not good at using Makefile)

 * Rake is smart and powerful.
-If you don't mind learning a little bit of Ruby, it is a good choice of building tool.
-Similarly to Ant, Gradle.
-They are all bind to a language specific, it is just not right when it comes to the case that you want to automate things in cloud environment.
-In most of cases when it requires automation in a cloud environment, in a given spun up AWS EC2 instance, a shell session, a kubernete pod, you would want some thing just works without any dependencies.
-You simply do not want to mantain the consistency of chain of upgrding path for all language pkgs in multiple environments.
+If you don't mind learning Ruby, it is a good choice of building tool.
+Similarly Ant and Gradle are all bind to a language specific, it is just not right when it comes to the case that you want to automate things in cloud environment.
+In most cases when it requires automation in a cloud environment, in a given spun up AWS EC2 instance, a shell session, a kubernete pod, you would want something just works without any dependencies.
+You simply do not want to maintain the consistency of chain of upgrading path for all language packages in multiple environments.
 In these cases, Rake, Gradle, Ant are not best options.
+Due to history reasons, devops teams might have adopted them and take the advantages in the early phase.
+When it comes to gradual improvement and upgrade consistently in long term, the effort and cost to upgrade the whole ecosystem is just too huge and often wrong solution used in order to keep it going, until it is start sinking.

-* Ansible, Puppet are configuration management tools.
+* Ansible, Puppet and chef are configuration management tools.
 They are powerful, there are many builtin well tested modules you could use.
-However Ansible might be too huge for little job and most of the time it tends to over kill, also it suffers the same problem of python/python packages dependencies.
+However, Ansible might be too huge for little job.
+Most of the time it tends to over kill, also it suffers the same problem of python/python packages dependencies.
+Using it means bringing the whole hard to maintain forest of software packages, os libraries all into your execution context.

   A common usage of Ansible for many teams is to use the local ssh execution with group/host vars for templating and workflow automation, which is simply not right.
-Also the way the vars being managed is not fine grained.
-The ansible role as a reusable module is not flexible to implement more complicated tasks.
+The way the vars managed are not fine-grained.
+The ansible role as a reusable module is not flexible to implement for more complicated tasks.
+Specifically, it does not support leaf level merge; it is hard and nearly not possible(elegantly) to do a simple validation of command line input; its controller and role one-way communication is not flexible ...

-* Inspired by https://taskfile.dev/,  it is tiny tool making build and automation easier and elegant, however it lacks some of the features in a practical cloud environment for CI/CD, devops automation, hence this project is born for that purpose
+* Inspired by https://taskfile.dev/,  it is tiny tool making build and automation easier and elegant, however it lacks some features in a practical cloud environment for CI/CD, devops automation

+With all above considerations, UP is designed to be a generic, tiny footprint (zero depedency), effective automation tool in a cloud environment.

 ### Features